Reformatory: Discipline

 The differences between a 'certified reformatory' and a 'certified industrial school' lay in the intake and the philosophy.
 Industrial schools took students that needed protection, while the reformatory took students that had been already convicted of a serious offence.
 When students were sent to a reformatory, they first served a two-week spell in a full prison.
 Liberals thought this was pointless and conservatives still thought this would act as a 'deterrent' and was meaningful 'retribution'.
 Some reformatories trained for the a future in agriculture and hoped the graduates would choose to emigrate, other trained the miscreants for a life at sea either in the military or the merchant navy.
 To this end ten training hulks were purchased.

 The Akbar, (purchased in 1862) was a reform training ship moored off Birkenhead on the River Mersey.
 It accommodated 200 boys aged 14–16 from all over the country who had been sentenced to detention of at least 5 years.
 It was run by the Liverpool Juvenile Reform Society Boys were occupied in continually scrubbing the decks and until 1862 in picking oakum (teasing apart old rope so the fibres could be reused).
 They learned tailoring and shoemaking.
-Recreation was limitid to reading suitable magazines, bagatelle and playing draughts.
+Recreation was limited to reading suitable magazines, bagatelle and playing draughts.

 On 27 September 1887, ('Akbar Mutiny') while the captain was ashore the boys mutinied, they armed themselves with sticks, broke into the stores and entered the captains cabin, and stole valuables.
 Seventeen boys escaped on a stolen boat.
 There were recaptured after a few days and sent for trial.
 Two were sentenced to hard labour, but the rest were sent back to the ship and punished with the birch, solitary confinement and a diet of biscuit and water.
 The inspectors blamed the incident on the staff not being firm enough with the boys.